ibs-lab/cedalion/docs/getting_started/installation.md

 $ git clone git@github.com:ibs-lab/cedalion.git
 ```

-This creates a directory `cedalion` in your current directory.
+This creates a new directory `cedalion` in your current folder.
+It checks out the latest
+stable release from the `main` branch.
+If you intend to contribute to cedalion please
+check out the `dev` branch.

 To create a conda environment named `cedalion` with the necessary dependendencies enter
 this checked-out directory and run: